philemonnwanne/aws-bootcamp-cruddur-2023/journal/week1.md

 nano .env
 ```

-Poulate the env file with the folowing value and remember not to commit it to version control
+Poulate the env file with the folowing key:pair value and remember not to commit it to version control

 ```env
 POSTGRES_PASSWORD="your password goes in here"